PROFILING HIS BEST ATTRIBUTES ASSESSING HIS FUTURE ANALYSING HIS STATS LEARNING ABOUT HIS STORY SO FAR

 The most important thing missing from his game so far this season has been goals.
 His non-penalty Expected Goals per 90 of 0.35 is by no means bad – it sits 28th-best in Serie A this season – but he has underperformed it, missing a few simple chances and only scoring twice in the league.

 Sometimes those misses can be the difference between a big move and remaining on loan at Genoa.
-But, as with other aspects of his skillset, he can do a bit of everything in front of goal.
+But, as with other aspects of his skillset, he can do a bit of everything in front of goal and has a lethal right foot.

 For now, he remains at Genoa, where he has recently had to play a bit-part role off the bench since the return of coach Davide Ballardini, who has opted play the remarkably in-form Mattia Destro since the turn of the year.
 But these are normal growing pains in a young player’s career; one week you are wanted by Juventus, the next week you are taking your place on the bench behind a veteran player.